linolayani/linoleparquet.github.io/content/posts/2022/kubernetes-labels-annotations/index.md

 ---
-title: "Kubernetes Labels and Annotations Which One to Use When"
+title: "Kubernetes Labels and Annotations: Which One to Use When"
 date: 2022-10-23T12:31:49-06:00
 tags: ["kubernetes", "labels", "annotations", "cloud"]
 author: "Lino Layani"